Who am I? 24601

-How did I get in to theatre?
+How did I get into the theatre?

 Growing up in Texas there was not a lot of opportunities for theater; however, my mother and I would always watch the Macy's Day Parade and that was my major exposure to the performing arts.
-I did school plays when I was elementary school.
-However, in high school I got more attention and praise for performing and thought I could make a go at it in college.
+I did school plays when I was in elementary school.
+However, in high school, I got more attention and praise for performing and thought I could make a go at it in college.
 I was a double major in Art and Theatre.
 I met Dr. Helen Cogan, my first theatre instructor, and she opened my eyes to the professional world of theatre.
-She took me, and my theatre colleagues, to New York for the first time, as well as college theatre productions at Texas Tech and traveled to conferences such as USITT.
+She took me, and my theatre colleagues, to New York for the first time, as well as college theatre productions at Texas Tech and, traveled to conferences such as USITT.
 Dr. Cogan was the largest influence in pursuing this craft.

 Where did you study?

 I attended Western Texas College in Snyder, Texas.
 I went to a junior college since I did not come from money and it was a great environment for me to learn and grow in Art and Theatre.
 I graduated from WTC with an Associates in Theatre.

 After WTC, I was accepted at West Texas A&M University to continue my education in theatre.
 This is where I really fell in love with performance and the production process.
 It was my studies and involvement at West Texas that really helped me understand my passion for performance and how it was also leading me to the directing chair.
 I graduated with a Bachelor of Arts in Theatre Performance with a minor in Communication.